thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/http.md

 <br>
 To see this with an example, we go to the **Devices** page.
 Select your device and navigate to the **Attributes** tab.
 Select **Shared attributes** and click on the "plus" icon to create new attribute.
-Then set the attribute name, its value (for example, the key name is firmware, value: 01052020.v1.1) and save the data.
+Then set the attribute name, its value (for example, the key name is 'firmware', value: '01052020.v1.1') and save the data.

 {% if docsPrefix == "pe/" %}
 ![image](/images/user-guide/integrations/http/http-downlink-add-attribute-1-pe.png)